MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setclientcertificatebyname.md

 ---
 title: bitsadmin setclientcertificatebyname
-description: Windows Commands topic for **bitsadmin setclientcertificatebyname** - Specifies the subject name of the client certificate to use for client authentication in an HTTPS (SSL) request.
+description: Windows Commands topic for bitsadmin setclientcertificatebyname, which specifies the subject name of the client certificate to use for client authentication in an HTTPS (SSL) request. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: f308a6d9-d0da-48be-ae41-eced14b3cccb

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: f308a6d9-d0da-48be-ae41-eced14b3cccb
 author: coreyp-at-msft